jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 ## Why off-policy actor critic methods use importance sampling

-After all this focus on Q-learning you may now actually be confused about why off-policy actor critic algorithms need importane sampling!
+After all this focus on Q-learning, you may be confused about why off-policy actor critic algorithms need importane sampling!
 Not all actually do.
 It usually depends on whether the actor-critic algorithm is estimating Q-functions, which have separate estimates for each action, or state value functions, which do not.

 To briefly review, one way we can define the state value function is in terms of $Q$: